 For callers with hearing difficulties: from inside the UK use the Text Relay service on 18001 0871 468 0468; from outside the UK dial +44 151 494 1260 (text phone) and then ask the operator to dial 0871 468 0468.

-**In 2019/20 the fee for the first year of study was £16,250.
+** The fee for this course is £17,850 for the first year of study.
 The institution reserves the right to increase your tuition fees annually to take account of the institution's increased costs of delivering educational services.
 The increase will normally be 2% but this is kept under review with reference to the RPI.
 If the institution intends to increase your tuition fees you will be advised of this alongside the published entry fee.

 MSci Data Science at City, University of London